 What Does a Computer Information Researcher Do?

-Computer and information research scientists spur technological innovation across many industries.
+A computer and information research scientist can spur technological innovation across many industries.
 They identify computing problems and help develop solutions.
 These professionals focus their efforts on creating new technologies, becoming the driving force of technological advances.

 Creating new technology poses several challenges.
 Computer information researchers must navigate prior research, identify underexplored topics, and provide solutions where others find none.
 They may also face competition while developing new software systems or programming languages.